 Buying Park Tickets

 Park tickets for Shanghai Disneyland are inexpensive as compared to the US parks.
-You can find a current listing of prices here; only 1-2 day tickets are offered.
-Much like Walt Disney World and Disneyland, Shanghai has seasonal pricing.
-(I don’t have a pricing calendar, but if you play around with dates on their site, you can see it in action.)
+Currently, only 1-2 day tickets and Annual Passes are sold at Shanghai Disneyland.
+Much like Walt Disney World and Disneyland, Shanghai has seasonal pricing, with tickets during peak travel times costing more.